top of page

 The thing about standing on a surfboard is that if you are a little to one side you tip.
 If you are standing a little too far back on the board you sink.
 But, worst of all, if you are too far forward on the board the wave will send your nose into the water and barrel over you, thrashing you like dirty laundry in a washing machine.

-Parenting is a lot like surfing.
+The art of Parenting is a lot like surfing.
 You wake up early in the morning to tackle a new horizon of challenges but they are incredibly unrelenting and can pound you into submission.
-At the end of the day, it is your ability to navigate through those challenges with a sense of balance that will serve you and your kids.
+At the end of the day, you can navigate through those challenges with the perfect balance that will serve you and your kids.

-There is a balance and art to parenting that makes it one of the hardest responsibilities to get right.
+There is a perfect balance and the art of parenting that makes it one of the hardest responsibilities to get right.
 When you find that balance beautiful things can happen.
 But when you are leaning too hard to one side you can end up swirling around in a current of regret as you see how it negatively affects your kids.

 Leaning Too Far Forward - Too Strict

-Some parents are consumed by fear.
+Some parents will be consumed by fear on this journey.
 Unfortunately, they allow that fear to rule their approach with their kids.
-On the surface, these parents actually appear to be doing all the right things and they are very passionate about all of the boundaries they've created to keep their kids safe.
+On the surface, these parents appear to be doing all the right things and they are very passionate about all of the boundaries they've created to keep their kids safe.
 But the reality is that these rules can overwhelm and suffocate the love and nurture that kids need to connect with their parents.
 Step back for a moment and evaluate how many rules and how many boundaries are necessary to help your kids develop.

 Leaning Too Far Back - Too Loose